cyanzhong/jsbox-docs/docs/en/home-widget/method.md

 const inputValue = $widget.inputValue;
 ```

-> `inputValue` is undefined when the main app is running
+> `inputValue` is undefined when the main app is running, use a mock value for testing purposes

 # $widget.family